Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 The decluttering process can be made much easier by sorting items into piles.

-For example, you could create:
+For example, you could create…

-Before donating, consider the condition of the item –is it worthy of being sold on?
-You could also consider listing items on Freecycle, where you can give away items to people who need them, for free.
+Before donating, consider the condition of the item –is it worthy of being sold?
+You could also consider listing items on Freecycle, where you can give things away to people who need them, for free.

-If you don’t have recycling bins of your own, or if yours are full – then you could ask a neighbour if they have space, or try using this Recycling Locator to find out where you can recycle specific items locally.
+If you don’t have recycling bins of your own, or if yours are full, then you could ask a neighbour if they have space.
+You could also try using this Recycling Locator to find out where you can recycle specific items locally.

-Store items from this pile somewhere with easy access, so that they don’t get forgotten about, and so that you can chip away at fixing and cleaning them when you have some spare time.
+Store items from this pile somewhere with easy access so they don’t get forgotten about.
+You can then chip away at fixing and cleaning them when you have some spare time.
 There’s something very satisfying about restoring items that could start adding value to your life again with a bit of TLC.

-For example, if you know that certain items will be passed onto others who can give them a second lease of life, then this will hopefully help to ease any guilty feelings you have about not keeping them yourself.
+For example, if you know that certain items will be passed onto others who can give them a second lease on life, this will hopefully help to ease any guilty feelings you have about not keeping them yourself.

 4. Get creative with your storage space

-One of the best things about decluttering is that it helps you to identify the items that really matter – which are usually the ones you will use most regularly, or the ones that bring you joy.
+One of the best things about decluttering is that it helps you to identify the items that really matter – which are usually the ones you’ll use most regularly, or that bring you joy.
 For this reason, it’s important to organise your space in a way that caters to this and allows you easy access to these items.